 Navy Federal Credit Union

-Navy Federal Credit Union (NFCU) offers a variety of account types.
-Which day your pay will be deposited is based upon the type of checking account you use for your pay deposit.
-Members who have their pay deposited into their Active Duty checking account will see their pay pending on Friday, 27 December 2013 , to be posted overnight and available for use on Saturday, 28 December 2013.
-Members with any other type of checking account will see their pay pending on Monday, 30 December 2013, to be posted overnight and available for use on Tuesday, 31 December 2013.
+Keeping these things in mind, you get the following information: NFCU members who use Active Duty checking accounts will see their pay pending on Monday, 29 December 2014, to be posted overnight and available for use on Tuesday, 30 December 2014.
+NFCU members who use any other type of checking account will see their pay pending on Tuesday, 30 December 2014, to be posted overnight and available for use on Wednesday, 31 December 2014.